alpiepho/coursera_go_classes/alpiepho/Course1/week1/Quiz.md

 1 point

-Size in memory
+X - Size in memory

-Operations that can be performed on the variable
+X - Operations that can be performed on the variable

-The data that can be contained in the object
+X - The data that can be contained in the object

 The number of characters in the variable's name